 - Focus on what you can do this year

-With only a little over a month to go until the GRESB deadline, now is assuredly not the time to conduct an in-depth GRESB gap analysis, only to be overwhelmed with what you don’t have and can’t get.
+With limited time in the reporting period, now is assuredly not the time to conduct an in-depth GRESB gap analysis, only to be overwhelmed with what you don’t have and can’t get.
 It is fine to take a quick scan of any existing materials, but at this point it’s not wise to overburden yourself with additional detailed tasks that won’t benefit you until the next reporting year.
-You will have plenty of time once the 2022 reporting season ends to identify those gaps and build your plan for improvement.
+You will have plenty of time once the current reporting season ends to identify those gaps and build your plan for improvement.

 - Align your priorities with your business – and GRESB